 There is that which the brain in your gut needs and that which your dominant brain - the one in your head - wants.
 What your dominant brain wants is, all too easily, dictated by our emotional or nervous state.
 A bowl full of hot, sweet gooey joy is most likely an emotional choice rather than an instinctive response to your nutritional needs.
 As is saving room for dessert when hunger has already been satisfied.
 Our guts would simply never make such a choice, not if your system is already facing a workload of carbs (possibly refined), animal protein, refined salt and even trans fats.
 Once we start to notice the benefits from responsible food choices, it becomes very easy to laugh off some of the suggestions that come from our minds.
 Quite often the head makes fickle choices based on sights, smells and memories so it sends out all kinds of mixed messages some of which should simply be dismissed rather than indulged.

-Unless exacerbated by the clinical binge eating disorder known as BED, eating compulsively is a trap we can all fall into as it may carry some underlying emotional stimulus.
+Unless exacerbated by the clinical binge eating disorder known as B.E.D, eating compulsively is a trap we can all fall into as it may carry some underlying emotional stimulus.
 Sometimes though, it’s an inevitable reaction to a plate full of empty calories.

 It’s actually quite hard to overeat when we’re eating only that which we’re meant to consume.
 An entire potato, half a small cabbage, a whole carrot and quarter of a chicken would be extremely difficult for the largest human appetite to manage in one sitting.
-Now, if you break down the structural integrity of the food by cooking it and removing some of the potency then it becomes much easier to spoon in and swallow in large amounts.
+But, if you break down the structural integrity of the food by cooking it and removing some of the potency then it becomes much easier to spoon in and ingest in large amounts.

-It’s a straight forward choice between quality and quantity.
+Really, we’re making the choice between quality and quantity.

-In the interest of optimum, life-long health food MUST be eaten as close to its natural state as possible with very few exceptions.
+In the interest of optimum life-long health, food MUST be eaten as close to its natural state as possible with very few exceptions.

 Bloating isn’t normal, its something we put up with.